nagendrasyadav/edutargetSportsBackend/Readme.txt

 ===========================================================

-This is a Spring Boot application (Java 17) that provides a secure REST API for user registration and management.
+This is a Spring Boot application (Java 17) that provides a secure REST API for userRegistration registration and management.
 The application follows SOLID principles, uses JWT for security, and MySQL as the database.